spaceraccoon/npm-scan/README.md

 An extensible, heuristic-based vulnerability scanning tool for installed npm packages.

-*WARNING: npm-scan is still very much in early development and should not be used in production.* We are developing more accurate heuristics. **We are actively seeking new contributors with ideas for new heuristics, so please do get in touch :)**
+*WARNING: npm-scan is still very much in early development and should not be used in production.* We are developing more accurate heuristics. **We are actively seeking new contributors with ideas for additional heuristics, so please do get in touch :) **

 Another important project you can contribute to is [npm-zoo](https://github.com/spaceraccoon/npm-zoo), where past malicious packages are uploaded for research.
 We need more examples in order to develop better heuristics.